Master in Electrical and Computer Engineering

 Who Should Apply?

-We welcome applications who have a passion for applied technology–especially robotics and machine learning–and an entrepreneurial spirit.
+We welcome applications from students who have a passion for applied technology–especially robotics and machine learning–and an entrepreneurial spirit.
 You should also have an academic background in electrical and computer engineering, mechanical engineering, computer science, physics, applied mathematics, or a related technical field.
 That background should include coursework in signals and systems, linear algebra, scientific programming, probability and statistics.

 Unlike the Ithaca-based ECE Master’s program, Cornell Tech does not offer a third-semester option for their ECE Master’s students.